Public Sector Compensation Transparency Act

 Starting in 2019 in accordance with Reform of Agencies, Boards and Commissions (Post-secondary Institutions) Compensation Regulations, the university must disclose salary and/or severance contracts for the president during the previous calendar year.

 Employees should feel no obligation to answer questions or defend their annual compensation.
-If you are contacted by members of the media, it is your choice how and if to respond, but if you’d prefer, please refer them to Dean Parthenis, Director, Media and Issues Management in Advancement Communications at dparthen@ucalgary.ca or (403) 210-6815.
+If you are contacted by members of the media, it is your choice how and if to respond, but if you would prefer, please refer them to Dean Parthenis, Director, Media, Issues and Outreach in the Office of Communications and Community Engagement at dparthen@ucalgary.ca or (403) 210-6815.

 Two lines of data were added to the University’s disclosure list in December 2021; this information should have first been published with the June 2021 publication.